kampersanda/goodname/README.md

 Goodname is a tool to assist you with cool naming of your methods and software.
-Given a brief description of your method or software, this tool enumerates words forming subsequences of the description.
+Given a brief description of your method or software, this tool enumerates name candidates forming subsequences of the description.

 For example, when a description of your software is "Character-wise Double-array Dictionary", this tool will suggest some name candidates such as "crawdad" and "cheddar" that are contained in a word dictionary.